hai-vr/documentation/docs/products/xyvr/privacy.md

     - for Resonite: only from URLs which hostname is `resonite.com`, or any subdomain of `resonite.com`.
 - There are no requests to any other server.
 - There is no telemetry, no analytics, and no cloud storage.

+#### What is the nature of the requests to those servers?

-- This application will not modify, add, or remove any data from your VRChat, Resonite, or ChilloutVR accounts.
+- This application does not modify, add, or remove any data from your VRChat, Resonite, or ChilloutVR accounts.
+- The following requests are for building an address book:
+    - Get all of your friends' usernames, bio, links, notes.
+    - Get all notes.
+If someone who has a note is not a friend, then get their username, bio, links, notes.
+- The following requests are for live monitoring:
+    - Get the currently active sessions.
+    - Get the session of a contact.
+    - Get the world of a session and its thumbnail.

-### More detauls
+### More details

 - If you check the "Stay logged in" checkbox, we store your session cookies and tokens in an encrypted file in `%APPDATA%/XYVR/.DO_NOT_SHARE__session-cookies.encrypted`
 - We store your user ID and real username in `%APPDATA%/XYVR/connectors.json` , but not your email.